-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the E-M1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II.
+Both the E-M1 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The E-M1 was replaced by the Olympus E-M1 II, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So what is the bottom line?
 Is the Olympus E-M1 better than the Pentax K-3 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus OM-D E-M1:

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.74x vs 0.63x).